saichler/my.simple/README.md

+# my.simple
-# my.simple - Real **fullstack** software **wheels** to better your work/life & business balance
+#**Fullstack** software building blocks for better work/life & business balance
 ## Engineers way of thinking is mostly concentrated on the **How?**
 ![alt text](https://github.com/saichler/my.simple/blob/main/girrafe.png)

 This question is originally from a line of questioning dedicated to discover if one can simplify a challenge.
-Engineers will start planning, how big is the giraffe?, how big is the refrigerator? & etc...
+**Immediately**,Engineers will start planning...
+"How big is the giraffe?"
+"How big is the refrigerator?"
+"How...? ..."
 ## However, the most important, overlooked, question is the **What?**
-What is the ROI in placing a giraffe into a refrigerator?
+"What is the ROI in placing a giraffe into a refrigerator?"
-What, in my end users business, will improve by placing a giraffe into a refrigerator?
+"What business will improve by placing a giraffe into a refrigerator?"

-Those line of questions are mostly overlooked by the software engineers/architects, which leads to ventures that cause companies, which write software, to waste **Billions of $** without any ROI.
+Those line of questions are mostly overlooked by the software engineers/architects, which leads to "ventures" that cause companies, writing software, to waste **Billions of $** without any true ROI.

 ## But life isn't perfect, to say the least, on the **How?** either
 **Do not invent the wheel!** As engineers, we all know that...
 However, as engineers, we tent to, intentionally or subconsciously, identify the **wheel** incorrectly.
-A simple example for wrongly identifying the **wheel** is **API**.
+### The API as an example
+**API** has the most common mistake in identifying the **wheel**...
-Most, if not all, engineers will identify the **wheel** as the protocol...
-Restful, GRPC, KAFKA.
-However, with an analogy to **Language**, those are only the **alphabet** of the language.
+Most, if not all, engineers will identify the **wheel** as the **protocol**. **Restful**, **GRPC**, **KAFKA**, **NATS**,...
+However, with an analogy to **Language**, **protocols** are only the **alphabet** of the language.
-The real **wheel** here is the way processes query and share their data/models with each other, AKA the **language**.
+The **wheel/language** in this analogy is the way **processes/microservices** concurrently query, share & update each other with data, models & updates.

-Engineers tent to reuse the same **alphabet**, while every time re-inventing a different **language**.
-It is **unimaginable** how much, wasted, time & money was invested just on this common mistake.
-Teams, having long meetings, discussing and implementing, API between their processes over & over again in an agonising, costly & repetitive pattern, re-inventing the **wheel** over & over again.
+**API definition of a process/microservice is like re-inventing a language over & over again, every time...**
+The process of "You send me that, I will reply with this, I will update you with that" is a **huge time & money pit** when developing a microservice base application.
+Just imagine how much effort, time & money is spent in that area, and that is without maintenance, versioning & backward compatability...

 **Remember, this is just one example...
-They are many more, throughout the software stack**
+They are many more, throughout the software stack**.

-## my.simple
+# my.simple
+Throughout the software stack of building a microservice based application, there are some **building blocks** & challenges that can be encapsulated into a **single, agnostic components** that can be used to remove, the money pits, infra challenges and allow the team to concentrate on the business logic.
+##So what is **my.simple**?
+Exactly that!

 **Stateless/Stateful, Active/Active, Active/Passive, Security, High Availability, Horizontal Scaling, API, Kubernetes, Microservices.** All those big words usually popup during planning of a distributed application...